SageMik/sqlite3-ohos.dart/sqlite3/README_EN.md

 This also means that you can use `sqlite3` on any platform that can load native libraries and obtain SQLite3 symbols via `DynamicLibrary`.

-If you are a Flutter developer, it is recommended to import `sqlite3_flutter_libs` directly, which includes native SQLite libraries for the following platforms:
+If you are a Flutter developer, it is recommended to add `sqlite3_flutter_libs` as dependency directly, which includes native SQLite libraries for the following platforms:

 - HarmonyOS
 - Android